Matrix Means and a Novel High-Dimensional Shrinkage Phenomenon: Introduction

 \section{Introduction}

 Matrix estimation problems arise in statistics in a number of areas, most prominently in covariance estimation, but also in network analysis, low-rank recovery and time series analysis.
 Typically, the focus is on estimating a matrix based on a single noisy realization of that matrix.
 For example, the problem of covariance estimation \cite{FanLiaLiu2016} focuses on estimating a population covariance matrix based on a sample of vectors, which are usually combined to form a sample covariance matrix or another estimate of the population covariance.
 In network analysis and matrix completion problems, the goal is typically to estimate the expectation of a matrix-valued random variable based on a single observation under suitable structural assumptions (see, e.g., \cite{Chatterjee2015} and citations therein).
-A related setting that has received less attention is when we observe a sample of matrices and aim to estimate an underlying population mean or other parameter.
+A related setting that has received less attention is the case where a sample of matrices is available and the goal is to estimate an underlying population mean or other parameter.
 This arises frequently in neuroimaging data analysis, where each matrix represents connectivity within a particular subject's brain and the goal is to estimate a population brain connectivity pattern \cite{BulSpo2009,Sporns2012}.